 Work- based learning (WBL) transforms the workplace into a place of learning while an internship applies what has been taught during class time.

-Earn the capability to design, develop, integrate and maintain all types of computer application with Taylor’s Bachelor Degree in Computer Science.
+Learn to design, develop, integrate and maintain all types of computer applications with Taylor’s Bachelor's Degree in Computer Science, Malaysia.

 Conduct training in food production, practice and enforce necessary regulations with Taylor’s degree in culinary arts and food service management.